Tick, Tick... Boom! (film): Post-production

 Andrew Weisblum served as the initial editor of the film up to the first development screening.
-Due to the film's COVID delays, he had to leave for a Darren Aronofsky project and was replaced by Myron Kerstein.
+Due to the film's COVID delays, he had to leave to work on Darren Aronofsky's The Whale and was replaced by Myron Kerstein.
 Miranda's original assembly cut ran 2 hours and 20 minutes, whereas he preferred the film to run less than two hours.

 The film originally opened with a sequence focusing on Jonathan pacing anxiously backstage before the Tick, Tick...
 Boom! performance.
 This was mostly cut because it was decided the opening of the film needed to be about who Larson was, rather than the character Jonathan's anxieties.
 Footage from this deleted opening is present in the film's initial teaser trailer.
 The first scene at the diner during "30/90" was originally a different scene with Michael and Jonathan packing up Michael's things at their apartment.
 During preparation for reshoots, Kerstein pitched the scene at the diner so the sequence could introduce the characters of Freddy and Carolyn, minimizing time needed later in the film: he was alarmed when Levenson and Miranda shot a four-page scene in response, though he was relieved to learn they were open to cutting dialogue if needed.